 For me personally, it was a sad state of affairs.
 By the time of The Dream Child‘s release, the great Robert Englund had been reduced to a performing circus bear — albeit a willing one.
 Revisiting the movie I almost pitied what he had been reduced to.
 After all, this was an actor who brought one of the most evil horror entities to life, and Freddy’s Dead is even more micromanaged than its predecessor.
 I’m sure Englund didn’t care too much.
 When the money’s there you take it, and the actor did very well for himself over the years as the face of Krueger.
 In fact, he should be applauded for carrying some of those later instalments, despite the material at hand.
 Englund is an incredible talent who had paid his dues in the industry, and he had more than earned the truckloads of money delivered to his doorstep as the series careened headlong into the bowels of commercial hell.
 Without Englund, there is no Krueger, something Robert Shaye quickly found out after trying to replace him for a cheaper option in Freddy’s Revenge, a decision that he quickly reneged on.
 For this reason, I’m glad those later movies exist.

 All of this may sound a little harsh to those of you who prefer this variation of Freddy (and I’m sure there are many of you out there), but strangely enough Freddy’s Dead didn’t offend me half as much as the previous instalment.
 I think the reason for this is that the damage was already done.
 Either this kind of commercial claptrap had grown on me or I’d simply accepted what the series had become.
 The Dream Child killed Krueger with its convoluted backstory, fairy tale staging and insufferable puns, something I doubt I’ll ever be able to forgive it for.
 Does that make Freddy’s Dead a better movie?
 Not at all.
 In fact, it’s guilty of all those things and then some.
-The movie is so far off the pulse of humanity you can almost taste the boardroom; you can feel the sticky corporate fingerprints all over it, a situation no doubt exacerbated by the fact that director Rachel Talalay became so sick that production was delayed and the last several hours of shooting were left to someone else, including that all-important, 3-D finale.
+The movie is so far off the pulse of humanity you can almost taste the desperation, a situation no doubt exacerbated by the fact that director Rachel Talalay became so sick that production was delayed and the last several hours of shooting were left to someone else, including that all-important, 3-D finale.